 The Second Grid

 The Dutch Case

-Large companies of different backgrounds want to build their own energy grids: industries (automotive) see a new revenue model in the electric feeding of cars, telecom companies see an extra opportunity to recoup their investments in the 5G network and building funds see a profitable investment.
+Large companies of different backgrounds want to build their own energy grids: automotive industries see a new revenue model in the electric feeding of cars, telecom companies see an extra opportunity to recoup their investments in the 5G network, and building funds see a profitable investment.
 Municipalities also show interest in their own network for utility functions, to which electric transport can also be connected.

 - Cherry picking: only the most profitable streets are served;

-- Full streets: If several parties work side by side, multiple networks are laid in parallel;
+- Full streets: if several parties work side by side, multiple networks are laid in parallel;

 - Network operators multiply: the consolidation of network operators to seven regional grid operators that has been achieved in the last decades is canceled out.

 "Our electrical system is the biggest asset of mankind, of which we are fully dependent.
 A vision is needed to secure the future of this system."
 2012 © Concept The Second Grid by Harry Stokman

 The figure above shows an alternative and future-proof solution: a second network that offers extra capacity in addition to the existing network.
 Solar panels and heat pumps from various houses are connected to this DC grid on top of the roofs.
 Down in the street, on the same cable, there are connections for charging stations for electric cars and bicycles, 5G transmitters, utility functions such as pumps and refuse containers, and lamp posts.
 The existing network will continue to do what it is known for: providing a reliable and efficient electricity supply.

 The second grid uses Direct Current instead of Alternating Current, powering devices such as bicycles, electric cars, 5G installations, lamp posts and heat pumps - all inherently running on DC.
 This system prevents energy conversion and does not require large real-time IT systems.
 Thus, consumers receive a smaller electricity bill, and have reliable, efficient access to energy.